knative/docs/blog/docs/events/knative-at-kubecon-na-2022.md

 ## See you soon!

 We are looking forward to seeing you in Detroit next week, and hope you enjoy seeing some educational and entertaining Knative talks.
+Visit us at the Knative kiosk in the expo area.